miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

 Interestingly enough, using a `Vec` as a stack has resulted in similar or slightly worse performance.
 I've heard that in other programming languages it is faster to use a stack variable, as it avoids creation of additional stackframes, etc. However, it seems that these operations are much more optimized than creation/insertion/allocation of stack-like operations on a `Vec`!

 From similar tests, using a `VecDeque` as a queue resulted in similar performance to the `Vec`-as-stack option.

+## Day 10

+This was much easier than expected, especially judging from the previous days which had "complex" (for my day-to-day experience :sweat_smile:) algorithms.
+For this, a stack and some comparisons were enough.
+One function is even sufficient to solve both parts, accumulating either the "corruption score" or the "completion score" for each line.

+My implementation was focused on simply coding the solution quickly, and sincerely shouldn't be as performant as it is...
+But it averages 100-120 microseconds (and my laptop is hot at the moment, so it may even be less), which is quite low considering the spaghetti that is my outer `fold` :grin:

+As there seems to be a weird bug every day: Today my weird bug was opting to use `u32` instead of `usize` "just cos'" and having the part 2 values overflow and thus getting smaller values than expected.
+After double-checking that my logic was correct after several repeated "your answer is too low", I thought I'd try to see if this was the issue by doing a quick `%s/u32/usize/g`.
+Lo and behold, the part 2 answer was now much higher, and correct!
+(Funnily enough I had to wait for a 3 minute timeout since I tried several fixes quickly (the element after and before the middle, etc) and managed to lock myself out.
+After seeing the bug, it was funny to be locked out by my previous attempts, but at least I got it!)

+For this day I just did a quick performance check, since I did not see any easy wins, and am a bit tight on time today.